 Tastewise 2026 Trend Forecast: The Future of Food and Beverage

 At Tastewise, we make a point of driving the “why” behind the what.
-To truly understand trends, you must understand your audience’s needs and how these trends fulfil them to help you anticipate and prepare for future trends.
+To truly understand trends, you must understand your customers’ needs and how these trends fulfil them to help you anticipate and prepare for future trends.
 The trends in this report come from tracking billions of consumption moments across consumer, operator, retail, and non-commercial data, then using AI to create actionable growth opportunities.
-Trends must surpass a ‘consumer interest’ threshold to ensure trend ‘stickiness’, show consistent growth over the past 1-2 years, and demonstrate growth across multiple data sources, including foodservice, home cooking, and beyond.
+Trends must surpass a ‘consumer interest’ threshold to ensure trend ‘stickiness’, show consistent growth over the past 1–2 years, and demonstrate growth across multiple data sources, including foodservice, restaurants, home cooking, and beyond.

 So, what will characterize 2026?
 From our research, four major shifts.